ssube/isolex/docs/handler/MathHandler.md

 ## Interactions

-Notable interactions with other handlers.
+Notable interactions with other controllers.

 ### Learn

-When using the `LearnHandler` to trigger math commands, the resulting expression will be joined with `;\n` delimiters.
+When using the `LearnController` to trigger math commands, the resulting expression will be joined with `;\n` delimiters.
 This should ensure that the original input and trigger input are parsed as different expressions, but unbound brackets will still break things.